Homology manifolds and euclidean bundles: Consequences and addenda

+Here, the symbols in the middle vertical row mean the cofibres of the maps induced by the inclusion $s(b) \to E_b$.
 The horizontal and vertical composites are each fibre sequences.
 This is because $\pcS(E_b)$ is the cofibre of the assembly map in (visible) symmetric L-theory, which is, by construction, an equivalence on the basepoint $s(b)$.
 We then note that the algebraic $\pi$-$\pi$-theorem implies that the quadratic L-theory term on the very top vanishes as we assume $E_b$ to be simply connected.
 Moreover, we recall that the assembly map in visible normal L-theory is an equivalence.
 We therefore find the two indicated equivalences.
 Passing to spaces of sections we obtain similar fibre sequences and equivalences.
 Now, by construction, the canonical section of $b \mapsto (E_b,s(b))\otimes \L^\n(\Z)$ corresponds under the two indicated equivalences to the canonical section of $b \mapsto \L^\vs(E_b,s(b))$ taking the fibrewise symmetric signature of the bundle $E \to B$.
 Therefore, a lift of the left vertical map on spaces of sections is equivalent to the datum of a nullhomotopy of the image of the symmetric signature section in $\Gamma(B,\pcS(E))$, which, by definition, is $\ptso(\pi)$. \end{proof}

-\begin{Thm} Let $\pi\colon E \to B$ be an oriented pointed spherical fibration with typical fibre homotopy equivalent to $S^d$ whose associated element in $\BSG^0(B)$ is of odd order.
-Then there exists a trivialization of $\ptso(\pi)$. \end{Thm} \begin{proof} Recall that $\BSG$ and $\Bsl_1(\SS)$ denote the same infinite loop space.
+\begin{Thm} Let $\pi\colon E \to B$ be an oriented pointed spherical fibration with typical fibre homotopy equivalent to $S^d$ whose associated element $\pi_\st$ in $[B,\Bsl_1(\SS)]$ is of odd order.
+Then there exists a trivialization of $\ptso(\pi)$. \end{Thm} \begin{proof} Working with each connected component of $B$ separately, we may assume that $B$ is connected.
 We will show that the data in (ii) of \cref{Lemma} can be given.
-First, we note that by classical orientation theory, the composite
+We recall that $\bar{\sigma}^\vn(\pi)$ is a section of the parametrised $\L^\n(\Z)$-module spectrum $b \mapsto \Omega^d[(E_b,s(b))\otimes \L^\n(\Z)]$.
+In \cref{Construction:fibrewise-orientation}, we have argued that this parametrized $\L^\n(\Z)$-module spectrum is classified by a shift of $\pi_\st$:

+where the final map is induced by the unit of the ring spectrum $\L^\n(\Z)$.
+We also noted that this map is null-homotopic by the tautological $\MSG$-orientation of $\pi_\st$.
+Since it will become important now, we recall what this tautological orientation is.
+First, we note that $\L^\n(\Z)$ is 2-local so we may work 2-locally whenever suitable.
+By orientation theory, the composite

-is canonically trivialised.
-More precisely, the null-homotopy is induced by the canonical null-homotopy of the fibre sequence
+is canonically trivialised as a map of $\mathbb{E}_\infty$-groups since $\MSG_{(2)}$ is the Thom spectrum of the $\bE_\infty$-map $\Bsl_1(\S_{(2)}) \to \Bgl_1(\S_{(2)})$ so that the claim follows from \cite[Lemma 3.15]{ACB}, using \cite[Def.\ 3.14]{ACB} and the pullback square appearing in the beginning of the proof of \cite[Prop.\ 3.16]{ACB} (for $R=\S_{(2)}$ and $A=\MSG_{(2)}$).
+It follows that the null-homotopy of the above composite is induced by the canonical null-homotopy of the fibre sequence